 - Rear-foot valgus, in which the back of the foot curves outward at the ankle joint

 For the Pediatric Patient

+Dr. Edward Lang prefers a holistic approach to the developing foot and often recommends barefoot shoes to his pediatric patients.
+However, there are some cases that warrant early intervention.
 If properly diagnosed and treated during childhood, it has been estimated that over 70% of foot deformities can be corrected by adulthood.
-Children who are "pigeon-toed," who walk on their toes, or who over-pronate when they walk are often candidates for custom-made orthotics.
+Children who are severely "pigeon-toed" or who are diagnosed with a true fixed forefoot varus are often excellent candidates for custom-made orthotics.

 - Flat feet and equines gait (toe walkers)